zbraiterman/modeling-showcase/README.md

 # modeling-showcase
-## An opportunity to show off your visual representations of systems of various sorts
+## An opportunity to show off your visual representations of website / application / system parts of various sorts

 ## Instructions